3 min read • 536 words

 If the Sunshine Protection Act passes, the change would likely take effect in late 2024.
 This would mean that starting from November 2024, there would be no more “fall back” to standard time.
 Instead, we would remain on Daylight Saving Time throughout the year.

 For many people, this could be a welcome change.
 The additional hour of daylight in the evening could make after-work activities more enjoyable and reduce the need for artificial lighting.
-However, it’s important to consider how this might affect your daily routine and overall well-being.
+However, it’s important to consider the potential adjustments required for this permanent shift.